Mute (2018 film): Plot

+After tracking down Naadirah's address, Leo discovers Luba, who works as a prostitute under Naadirah's name.
+She is in love with Naadirah and jealous of Leo.
+Using Naadirah's contacts on the phone system on the fridge, Leo finds her mother.
+Leo learns Naadirah is Josie's mother; Cactus Bill, her ex-husband, is responsible for her disappearance.

-After Bill and Duck torture Simsek on Maksim's orders, Bill discovers pictures of naked children on Duck's computer.
-Bill threatens to break Duck's arms if he ever touches a child, but Bill becomes elated when Maksim reports he has the forged documents ready.
-Bill takes Duck out on the town in celebration, offering his house to Duck.
-It is during this time that Duck casually reveals that he was the one who had been anonymously texting Leo, as a way to vent his frustrations with Bill.
+After Bill and Duck torture Simsek on Maksim's orders, Bill discovers Duck is a pedophile.
+Bill threatens to break Duck's arms if he ever touches any child.
+However, he becomes elated and forgives Duck when Maksim reports he has the forged documents ready for Bill.
+Bill celebrates with Duck, offering his house and his job to him, so Duck can close the clinic and stop working with kids.
+Venting his frustrations with Bill, Duck casually reveals he was the one who had been anonymously texting Leo.
 A security guard stops them for a casual theft, and Bill threatens to kill the guard.
 When Duck intervenes, Bill strikes him.
-Upset by this treatment, Duck texts Bill's destination to Leo.
-Leo takes a support beam from the bed he made, uses it to beat up Maksim and his henchmen, and then takes Bill's forged documents.
+Upset by this treatment, Duck texts Leo that Bill is headed for the club.
+Leo uses a support beam from the bed he made to beat up Maksim's group and takes Bill's forged documents.

-In Bill's house, Leo finds a badly wounded Simsek and Naadirah's asphyxiated corpse in a bag, murdered by Bill.
-After killing Simsek, Bill attacks Leo, only to have Leo impale Bill on his own knife.
-Duck arrives at Bill's house, refuses to take Bill to a hospital, and instead, turns the surveillance camera installed in Josie's room towards Bill's face, so he will see what Duck will do with Josie, taunting him with the idea of his plans of the future molestation of his daughter.
+In Bill's house, Leo finds a wounded Simsek and Naadirah's corpse in a bag.
+Bill murdered Naadirah, who was saving money to pay to have him deported.
+After killing Simsek, Bill attacks Leo, who impales him with his own knife.
+Duck later appears, refuses to take Bill to a hospital, and instead, turns the surveillance camera installed in Josie's room towards Bill's face, threatening to make him see Duck raping her.

-Duck knocks out Leo and implants an electrolarynx so he can hear Leo apologize for killing Bill.
+Duck knocks out Leo and implants an electrolarynx so he can make Leo apologize for killing Bill.
 When Leo refuses, Duck takes him to the bridge in the one photo Leo has of Naadirah.
-Leo still refuses to apologize, takes a deep breath and throws them both into the water.
-Duck drowns and Leo shouts a warning to Josie not to get close to the bridge's edge.
-Both of them safe and sound, Leo tells Josie he will take her to her maternal grandmother.
-After some time has passed a healed Leo sits with Josie in a restaurant, both drawing pictures.
+Duck took the picture on a trip with Naadirah and Bill.
+Leo refuses to apologize, takes a breath and throws both of them into the water.
+Drowning Duck, Leo swims to the surface, finds Josie at the bridge's edge and uses his new voice to warn her away from the danger.
+Both of them safe, Leo tells Josie he will take her to her maternal grandmother.